ZenMnky/simple-quiz-app/README.md

     - Render answer choices in a form element.
     - Use semantic HTML, along with CSS and jQuery.
     - Follow a11y best practices.
-    - Be fully usable by keyboard (which will be easy enough if you start with a form).
+    - Be fully usable by keyboard
     - Use responsive design.
     - Refer back to the previous checkpoints on responsive design and forms for any help with the HTML/CSS materials.